Josh Donaldson Player Props: Yankees vs. White Sox

 Josh Donaldson At The Plate

-- Donaldson is batting .167 with three home runs and a walk.
+- Donaldson is hitting .185 with four home runs and two walks.

-- In three of seven games this year, Donaldson has picked up at least one hit, including one game with multiple hits.
+- Donaldson has picked up a hit in four games this season (50.0%), including one multi-hit game.

-- In seven games played this year, he has hit a homer in two of them.
+- Looking at the eight games he has played this season, he's homered in three of them (37.5%), and in 13.8% of his trips to the plate.

-- Donaldson has driven in a run in two games this year, with multiple runs batted in once.
+- Donaldson has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- He has scored at least one run three times this year (42.9%), including one multi-run game.
+- He has scored at least one run four times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.